Cultural Leadership Programme

 - Leaders seeking to identify and change aspects of their working cultures that have become unsustainable

 - Groups seeking to get ‘back to the roots’ of their organisations and their purposes

 - An opportunity to step back from day to day activities to discover what truly matters to a business or organisation.

 - Techniques for becoming more present and more open to future possibilities

 - Creative tools for forging deep, shared visions and meaning

-For more information or to discuss your organisation's leadership needs, please contact us on:
+For more information or to discuss your organisation's interest in our cultural leadership programme, please contact us on:

 t. +44(0)20 7386 7972 | e. email@example.com